What are the benefits of merging into a BYX chapter?

-No. Fairway has long been part of the Cooperative Housing System and will continue to be a strong contributor and the largest organization in the system.
+Not necessarily.
+Fairway has long been part of the Cooperative Housing System and will continue to be a strong contributor and the largest organization in the system.
 Our merger into a BYX organization has been approved by PCC.

-Will Fairway continue its establish traditions?
+Will Fairway continue its established traditions?

 Yes.
 Each BYX campus has their own traditions and uniqueness about how their chapter operates.
 As it has always been, it will be the responsibility of the current chapter members to carry on traditions from year to year.